Legal Practice Course Information Pack

 Review of a decision

-Any request for a review of a panel decision must be made by a provider under the provisions of Regulation 17.1(c) of the SRA Training Regulations 2014 – Qualification Regulations.
+Any request for a review of a panel decision must be made by a provider under the provisions of the SRA Application, Notice, Review and Appeal Rules.

 Providers may request a review of a panel decision.